are you afraid of choosingTHE WRONG COLOUR?

 The reason you will only need a limited number of colours is because it’s a System.
 After years of using large colour samples when choosing colour for clients I noticed that there was a core collection that I used over and over again.
 This collection features the most useful colours for each of the 9 undertone categories, so you’re covered.
 What this means is if you are trying to coordinate a neutral with tiles or stone or fabrics, 95% of the time, you’ll find it here.

-They are all Benjamin Moore colours.
-That works out to $6.00 each.
-Last time I checked, buying a paint sample cost at least $6.99 – $10.00 never mind the time and cost of poster boards, rollers etc. to make up your own.
-It took me 2 hours to paint 8 sample on my own a few months ago.
+The cost of each sample works out to approximately $6.00 each.
+To paint your own costs $12.00 each.
+A paint tester sample costs $9.99 never mind the time and cost of poster boards, rollers etc. to make up your own.
+It took me 2 hours to paint 8 samples.